 Moxy London Heathrow Airport

 Welcome Millenials - to Bonvoys newest Heathrow Property built in 2017.
 Small bedrooms (but still bigger than the Renaissance rooms) and an absence of desks, wardrobes, Exec lounge and a pool make this a pared back choice.
 Although there is a large fitness room with a good variety of equipment.

-But it is cheap, I’ve stayed here at £50 on a 5,000 point BRG - theres serious value right there, especially with its $10pp daily amenity that can be spent in its huge bar.
+But it is cheap, I’ve stayed here at £44 and there’s no complaining at that price, especially with the daily Platinum $10pp amenity that can be spent in its huge bar.
 There’s also some food available and as it’s very much at the edge of the Heathrow hotel zone there’s a couple of offsite local restaurants (turn right out the doors) and both KFC and Costa are an easy walk down the road (turn left out the doors).
 If all you’re after is a drink though the hotel bar is definitely a great place to spend some time and it’s always busy!
 Connection wise there is of course the Hoppa but no free busses as although it’s on the 105, 111 and 140 bus routes it’s past the free zone so costs £1.50 payable only by contactless credit card (USA contactless usually fails) or London’s Oyster card.
 Parking is however £3 cheaper than the rest at £12 per night.

 Heathrow/Windsor Marriott Hotel